patrickliu77/shape/README.md

 # Shape

-> *Tap any theorem in your textbook.
-Get an interactive visualization and a voice explanation in your native language.*
+> *Shaping the minds of tomorrow today*

 An AI-native interactive textbook built at HackPrinceton 2026.
 The student opens a digital page (built-in or imported PDF), taps a formal definition, and a popup unfolds with a Manim animation, native-language narration, and a chat that can answer follow-ups.
 Everything — UI labels, theorem prose, formal definitions, chat replies, narration — translates into one of seven languages on a single click.

-> **⚠️ Note: this repository will not run on machines that have not been pre-configured for Shape at this time.** It depends on a specific local toolchain (Manim CE + MiKTeX + uv-managed venvs, FFmpeg via `imageio-ffmpeg`, an Anthropic + Azure Speech key, and a hand-built `manim_scenes/.venv`) plus pre-rendered MP4s and a translation bundle that aren't checked into git.
-Treat this as a hackathon submission and demo artifact — not a turnkey installable.
+> ** Note: this repository will not run on machines that have not been pre-configured for Shape at this time.** It depends on a specific local toolchain (Manim CE + MiKTeX + uv-managed venvs, FFmpeg via `imageio-ffmpeg`, an Anthropic + Azure Speech key, and a hand-built `manim_scenes/.venv`) plus pre-rendered MP4s and a translation bundle that aren't checked into git.
+Treat this as a hackathon submission and demo artifact.

 ---